cassyojr/angular-cypress-e2e/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 To get more help about Cypress documentation access the link https://docs.cypress.io/guides/overview/why-cypress

+To get more help about Jasmine documentation access the link https://jasmine.github.io/

+To get more help about Jasmine documentation access the link https://karma-runner.github.io/latest/index.html